Professor at Faculty of Medicine, School of Health Sciences, University of Iceland

 1997-present, Professor at the University of Iceland, Faculty of Medicine.

-The Steingrimsson group aims to characterize the transcription factor MITF and to understand its role in melanocyte development, pigmentation and melanoma.
+The Steingrimsson group aims to characterize the transcription factor MITF and its role in melanocyte development and melanoma.

 The color of our eyes, skin and hair is determined by special cells called melanocytes.
-Aside from making pigment, melanocytes have many other interesting properties.
-They originate in the neural crest as melanoblasts and migrate to their destination in the skin, eye, hairbulb and other regions of the body.
+They originate in the neural crest as undifferentiated melanoblasts and migrate to their destination in the skin, eye, hairbulb and other regions of the body.
 In the hairbulb, the melanoblasts reach a split road.
 One leads to the matrix of the hair where they end up as pigment-producing melanocytes.
 The other leads to the bulge-region where they become melanocyte stem cells.
-As the hair undergoes cycles of hair renewal, the stem cells are ready to replenish the melanocyte population making sure that the new hair is correctly pigmented .
+As the hair undergoes cycles of hair renewal, the stem cells are ready to replenish the melanocyte population making sure that the new hair is correctly pigmented.
 When they have reached their final destination, melanocytes produce the pigment melanin which is deposited into cellular organelles called melanosomes.
-These organelles are delivered to neighboring cells, shielding their DNA from UV radiation by forming a protective cap over the nucleus.
+These organelles are delivered to neighboring cells, shielding their DNA from UV-irradiation by forming a protective cap over the nucleus.

 The transcription factor MITF has been shown to be essential for all steps in melanocyte development and differentiation, including stem cell maintenance.
 It has thus been termed the master regulator of melanocytes.
 MITF has also been shown to be important in melanoma, a deadly type of skin cancer, formed from melanocytes.
 In melanoma, MITF is a key regulator mediating a switch between multiplying tumor cells and dormant migrating cells.
 How this single transcription factor can mediate multiple events during melanocyte development on one hand and melanomagenesis on the other hand, is a critical question.
 How this master regulator is controlled and which signalling processes regulate its expression and activity are the major questions that the members of the laboratory are trying to answer.